-This is needed because without oracles like Chainlink, blockchains would be isolated from the real world, which is bad for adoption.
-It also limits the use-cases of blockchain technology.
+This is needed because without oracles, like Chainlink, blockchains would be isolated from the real world, which is bad for adoption.
+It also severely limits the specter of use cases of blockchain technology.

-It’s not huge, but it is significant.
-Also, Chainlink makes up almost all of the value in this sector while the other sectors are filled to the brim with competition.
+The oracle network sector is not huge, but it is significant.
+Also, Chainlink makes up almost all of the value in this sector while the other sectors are filled to the brim with the competition.

 How large this sector will be in the future is hard to tell, but I’m almost certain that it will exist.

 Without Oracle Networks, blockchain technology will be limited, and real-world use cases will be few and far between.

 Example Of Chainlink Use Case In The Real World: